-4. RT, Research and Technology
+4) RT, Research and Technology

-On July 11, 2012, the Planning Commission recommended approval of a series of amendments to the residential and multiple use sections in the Zoning Ordinance, and the Board of Supervisors adopted these amendments on September 11, 2012.
-Staff has noticed that the RT, Research and Technology District, which was not included in the package of amendments adopted on September 11, contains some language that is parallel to language in the residential and multiple use districts and should be aligned with those districts.
+On July 11, 2012, the Planning Commission recommended approval of a series of amendments to the Residential and Multiple use sections in the Zoning Ordinance, and the Board of Supervisors will consider adoption of these amendments on September 11, 2012.
+Staff has noticed that the RT, Research and Technology District contains some language that is parallel with other districts scheduled for amendment.
 The major examples include:

-- Converting the permitted/specially permitted use lists into table format; - Simplification of the Submittal Requirements section; - Changes to several items in the Requirements for Improvements and Design section to coordinate with changes to private streets and outdoor lighting; - Removal of the nondevelopable land definition which is now covered in the Definitions section; - Changes in the Setback Requirements section to specify Planning Director review of reductions and modifications, with appeal to the Development Review Committee; and
+- Converting the permitted/specially permitted use lists into table format; - Simplification of the submittal requirements section; - Changes to several items in the Requirements for Improvements and Design to coordinate with changes to private streets and outdoor lighting; - Removal of the nondevelopable land definition which is now covered in the definitions section; - Changes in the setback requirements section to specify Planning Director review of reductions and modifications, with appeal to the Development Review Committee; and - Changes to coordinate with the wireless communication facility amendments